D8-X/d8x-trader-backend/SWARM.md

 https://stackoverflow.com/questions/3582552/what-is-the-format-for-the-postgresql-connection-string-url/20722229#20722229
 for more info about DSN structure.

+# Host setup

+Please note that you will need docker compose v2 for the deployment.
+`host_setup.sh` helper script can be used to automate installation of latest docker version.

 # Server 1 [WIP]

 In case your database uses ssl mode you might need to provide `sslrootcert` via